AnsgarLichter/OptimizationOfPrograms/README.md

 ## Task 2

 The calculation of the square root is relatively time consuming depending on the accuracy and precision.
 Therefore, it is worth optimizing it.
-Minor inaccuracies can be accepted here.
+Minor inaccuracies can be accepted here. **Please use GCC 7** because the optimization doesn't work with the latest GCC version.

 ### Compile and Run